LenSX™ Femtosecond Laser Cataract Surgery (LCS) and FLACS

-LenSx™ Femtosecond Laser Cataract Surgery (FLACS) is controversial, new technology.
+LenSx™ Femtosecond Laser Cataract Surgery (FLACS) is relatively new (2011) technology.
 At Roholt Vision Institute, we have always been in the forefront of advancements in eye surgery, and the doctors here have experience with FLACS.
-However, most patients elect traditional surgery in lieu of the added expense and marginal benefits of FLACS.
-We can offer LenSx™ Femtosecond Laser Cataract Surgery to selected patients who desire CustomCorrection™ eye surgery, to those with astigmatism, or to patients who desire multifocal lens implants at any one of our three locations, Canton, Alliance, or Canfield.
-However, we feel that the outcomes utilizing this technology are not significantly better and do not warrant the added out-of-pocket expense to the patient.
+However, most patients elect CustomCorrection eye surgery because of the added expense and no real benefit of FLACS.
+We can offer LenSx™ FLACS to patients who desire CustomCorrection™ eye surgery, at any one of our three locations, Canton, Alliance, or Canfield.
+However, we feel that the outcomes utilizing this technology are not significantly better and do not warrant the added surgical time and out-of-pocket expense to the patient.

 This procedure is a safe, effective alternative to current, state-of-art techniques such as Roholt Vision’s CustomCorrection™.
 We will look at what FLACS does, then examine recent research.